-● Director of Housing Policy, Consumer Federation of America and Principal, Zigas Associates
+● Senior Fellow, Consumer Federation of America and Principal, Zigas Associates

-Barry Zigas became Director of Housing for Consumer Federation of America in 2008.
+Barry Zigas currently serves as a Senior Fellow at the Housing for Consumer Federation after serving as the Director of Housing since 2008.
 He is responsible for CFA’s policies on housing and mortgage finance including secondary market systems, foreclosure and loan modification policies, and community reinvestment issues.
 He also consults with housing and community development nonprofits and foundations on strategy, innovation and leadership through his firm Zigas and Associates LLC.

 Zigas was Senior Vice President at Fannie Mae from 1995-2006, where he led the company’s single family community lending initiatives, as well as corporate and regulatory reporting on the company’s housing goals, investments in CDFIs, and support for homeownership counseling and education.
 He joined Fannie Mae in 1993 as Vice President for Housing Impact.